StageGuillaumeVerrier/stage_guillaume/README.md

 1. Review of the theory of basic fluid mechanics, on the following topics:

   a.
 Internal flows;
-  When a fluid is flowing inside a solide (like a pipe),
+  When a fluid is flowing inside a solide (like a pipe), depending on the parametres of the pipe the fluid can be in a laminar flow (Re<2000) or a turbulent flow (Re>5000) or in a transition flow (2000<Re<5000).
+Depending the roughness of the pipe, different head losses can be observed for a fluid in movement (see below)

   b.
 Venturi tubes;
-    Venturi tubes are tubes with a shape similar to an hourglass. they are based on the venturi effect : for an internal flow, the reduction of the passage section implie a raise of the velocity and a drop of the pressure.
+    Venturi tubes are tubes with a shape similar to an hourglass. they are based on the venturi effect : for an internal flow, the reduction of the passage section implie a raise of the velocity and a drop of the static pressure.
+Venturi tubes a commonly used to check the flow rate of a fluid.

   c.
 Orifice plates;
     Orifice plates are used in order to check the flow rate.
 It is based on the venturi effect and it is ruled by the Bernoulli formula.

   d.
 Head losses;
     head losses are concequences of the viscosity of a fluid : the friction between a fluid and the solid which contain it. head losses are closely related to the nature of the flow (laminar or turbulent).
 There is two type of head losses :
     -linear head losses due to the friction between the fluid and the solid (between a pipe and the water flow inside for exemple).
 There is two type of linear head losse : in turbulent and laminar flow :